Piryanka-Khatri/Social-Media-Impact-on-Teen-Mental-Health/README.md

 ## 📊 Dataset Description

-The model is trained on behavioral and lifestyle data including:
+The model is trained on behavioral and lifestyle data, including:

 - Age
 - Daily Social Media Usage